 ![]() |

 Notice there is a row and layers of statues.
-Each row is another era moving through to the current times.
+Each row represents another era, moving through to the present.
 Inside Wat Phra Mahathat. |

 ![]() |

-A Pepsi cup filled with a plant and used as an offering.
+A Pepsi cup filled with a plant is used as an offering.
 Outside Wat Phra Mahathat. |

 ![]() |